apache/flink/docs/content/docs/dev/configuration/overview.md

 You can create a project based on an [Archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) with the Maven command below or use the provided quickstart bash script.

+{{< hint warning >}}
+All Flink Scala APIs are deprecated and will be removed in a future Flink version version.
+You can still build your application in Scala, but you should move to the Java version of either the DataStream and/or Table API.

+See <a href="https://cwiki.apache.org/confluence/display/FLINK/FLIP-265+Deprecate+and+remove+Scala+API+support">FLIP-265 Deprecate and remove Scala API support</a>
+{{< /hint >}}

 ### Maven command
 ```bash
 $ mvn archetype:generate                \